korede4/Data-Encryption-on-Kali-Linux-Asymmetric-Encryption-using-RSA-key-pair-/README.md

   ## Starting by creating a file, creating a text file that would serve as the message to protect
   <img width="383" height="25" alt="image" src="https://github.com/user-attachments/assets/90568aa4-922a-4c2e-91d3-be1ba63fd3c2" />

-  quick explanation of the code:
+  quick explanation of the command:

   * The echo command prints text to the standard output(usually the terminal)